foureyes/csci-ua.0480-spring2017-008/slides/02/strings-arrays.markdown

 * __Strings__ are primitives.
 They just _act_ like objects when they're called upon to do so
     <pre><code data-trim contenteditable>
-var s = "I'm not really an object";
+const s = "I'm not really an object";
 s.message = "prove it!"
 console.log(s.message);
 </code></pre>